Who Would Want a Houseboat?

 And, ABA therapy, which I am extremely thankful for, is kind of ruining our summer.
 My son has therapy at an autism center from 12-3 M-F (which requires me to drive him back and forth) and then from 4-5 at home M-F (requiring me to be home).
 This makes it nearly impossible to spend a day at the lake or make a trip to the beach.

-Last night after a long day that included VBS, Math and Science camp, ABA, a meeting, water balloon fight, and a day with friends my kids asked to go to the lake.
+Last night after a long day that included VBS, Math and Science camp, ABA, a meeting, a water balloon fight, and a day with friends my kids asked to go to the lake.
 So I took them.
 At 6:30 pm, which in RAT (Renee Adjusted Time) is pretty much 9 pm.
 Dinner had been made that morning (Asian salad) and Chuck is working out of town, so I really had no deadline except Apollo’s bedtime and the fact that my brain is mush by 8 pm.
 So we went to the lake for an hour, came home and at dinner and watched The Office.

 And we all survived.